Azure-Samples/privatelink-sandbox-demo/README.md

 ### Lifecycle
 1. Developer checkouts out branch in code repository using Github Codespaces.
 1. Developer updates code and develops againist a dedicated mini-cluster either in the Codespace or against AKS in Azure
-    * This [repository](https://github.com/briandenicola/codespaces-developer-demo) shows an example of this
 1. Developer checks in Code
 1. Azure Container Registry has a Build Task configured to monitor for code changes
 1. Azure Container Registry builds the application container